-Cambridge Bay Wrestling Club (CBWC) is a non-profit organization dedicated to the long-term social and athletic development of Inuit youth.
+Cambridge Bay Wrestling Club (CBWC) is a non-profit organization dedicated to the long-term personal development of Inuit youth.

 Upalungaiyarniq inuuhirmun